 However, as I started telling myself that, phrase, I started to believe it.
 It was one of the most freeing things I’ve ever experienced.
 Not only did I start to believe it, I was starting to apply it to my life.
 My entire demeanor changed, I walked with more confidence and I was less irritable.

-I started to be okay with the fact that I didn’t look cute in the gym like other fitness bloggers and other fitness models.
+I started to be okay with the fact that I didn’t look cute in the gym like other fitness bloggers.
 Embracing myself for who I was and the sweaty mess I turn into in the gym.
 Not only embracing that part of me, but embracing the fact that I was built a bit sturdier than other girls.

 My husband firmly believed in my beauty and intelligence, as did my family.
 I finally started to see what they were seeing and it changed my life.